somya-hash/laraval_project/README.md

-thia is mya laraval project
+thia is my laraval project